salesforcecli/plugin-org/messages/create_scratch.md

 # flags.source-org.summary

-15-character ID of the org whose shape the new scratch org will be based on.
+15-character ID of the org shape that the new scratch org will be based on.
 Overrides the value of the "sourceOrg" option in the definition file, if set.

+# flags.source-org.description

+To view the names of the available org shapes for a given Dev Hub org, run the "sf org list shape" command.

 # flags.wait.summary